Elm Grove, Wharton County, Texas: Geography

 FM 2614 at County Road 267.
 The addresses in the area all bear the same zip code as Eagle Lake, 77434.
 FM 2614 crosses the Colorado County line a short distance to the west.
 Garwood in Colorado County is to the west of Elm Grove, as is the Colorado River.

+Education

+In 1912, there was a school for African-American children in the community, which was still in existence in 1936.
+Today, the community is served by the East Bernard Independent School District.